Greg McGhee: Green Bay Blizzard

 On May 18, 2017, McGhee signed with the Green Bay Blizzard.
 McGhee threw for 433 yards and 6 touchdowns in 4 games with the Blizzard.

 Philadelphia Soul

 Prior to the start of the 2018 season, McGhee was assigned to the Philadelphia Soul.
 After not playing the first 6 weeks, McGhee was thrust into action when Dan Raudabaugh left the Soul's May 19 game against the Albany Empire.
 McGhee threw two touchdown passes, but the Soul lost to the Empire 41–36.

 Toronto Argonauts

 McGhee signed with the Toronto Argonauts in the 2018 season.

 Columbus Destroyers

 On March 5, 2019, McGhee was assigned to the Columbus Destroyers.
 On April 13, 2019, he was placed on recallable reassignment and became a free agent.

+Coaching career

+In 2020, McGhee joined West Liberty as a graduate assistant.
+In 2021, he was promoted to quarterbacks coach.
+In 2022, he was promoted to offensive coordinator while retaining his role as quarterbacks coach.

+In 2023, McGhee was hired as the quarterbacks coach for Howard.

+On January 13, 2025, McGhee was hired as the offensive coordinator for North Carolina A&T.